BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 await myWorkspace.pin(options);
 ```

 To unpin a Workspace, use the [`unpin()`](../../../../reference/core/latest/workspaces/index.html#Workspace-unpin) method.
-The title and the Close and Save Workspace buttons will be returned, the Workspace icon will be hidden and the Workspace will be added as the first tab in the unpinned Workspaces group:
+The title, the Workspace tab menu and the "Close" button will be returned, the Workspace icon will be hidden and the Workspace will be added as the first tab in the unpinned Workspaces group:

 ```javascript
 await myWorkspace.unpin();